 Waterton Lakes National Park is not served directly by railway.
-The nearest points of approach by rail are Cardston and Pincher Creek, Alberta, on a line of the Canadian Pacific Railway, each being about thirty-five miles distant from Park headquarters.
-Direct connection between these towns and the park is provided by Provincial Highways Nos.
-5 and 6, which connect with the Park highway about four miles north of the townsite of Waterton Park.
+The nearest points of approach by rail are Cardston and Pincher Station, Alberta, on a line of the Canadian Pacific Railway, each being about thirty-five miles distant from park headquarters.
+Direct connection between these points and the park is provided by Provincial Highways Nos.
+5 and 6, which connect with the park highway about five miles north of the townsite of Waterton Park.